dustinpfister/blog_posts/_posts/canvas-separation-of-concerns-model-and-view.md

 ## 4  - Conclusion

 The goal I had in mind here was to just express the first step with writing better code when in comes to getting into making canvas projects vanilla js style.
-If a project is very simple it is not that important to think in modular terms, but as things start to get a little complicated, yes it is a good idea to start breaking things down.
+If a project is very simple it is not that important to think in modular terms, but as things start to get a little complicated, yes it is a good idea to start breaking things down more.

+It is okay if I do not get things perfect the first time, in fact I never will of course.
+However even if I do find myself having to completely restructure a whole project from top to bottom I do not always really have to start over completely.
+Changing a class into a more functional from often just means replacing instances of the this keyword with a reference to an argument for example assuming that a method is more or less a pure function otherwise.

 Be sure to check out my [other posts on canvas](/categories/canvas/).